 Grant authority

-The power of attorney form usually has sections that outline the principal’s authority to grant the agent.
+The form usually has sections that outline the principal’s authority to grant the agent.
 That means the principal should go over the form and select the sections they want to grant the legal agent power over.
 These include specific decisions ranging from operating businesses to taking a loan.
 In addition, the principal must include instructions about the particular actions the agent is allowed to perform and make decisions on their behalf.

 Ensure form durability